How Much Does an Inground Pool Cost?

 Additional Costs and Considerations

-When budgeting for in-ground pool cost, there are usually additional price factors and considerations.
+When budgeting for inground pool cost, there are usually additional price factors and considerations.
 Some excavations cost $1,500 to $5,000, and hitting rock can add on another $1,200 or even more.
 Hard-to-reach areas can add $10,000 or more and affect the length of the project.
-If you live in a remote location, travel distance for the building crew can add $100 or more.
-If you decide on a fiberglass pool, a crane may be needed if access to the backyard isn’t open enough.
+For homeowners who live in a remote location, travel distance for the building crew can add $100 or more.
+For a fiberglass pool, a crane may be needed if access to the backyard isn’t open enough.
 Additional costs can include landscaping, accessibility and fencing, weather conditions, filters, pumps, heating systems, lighting, electrical work, deck installation, property taxes, and annual maintenance.

-Landscaping plays a prominent role in pool project pricing, and it can cost $1,500 to $5,200 on average, or around $4 to $12 per square foot to add shrubs, plants, and trees.
-Landscaping rocks cost between $460 and $1,000.
-Three common styles of landscaping design for in-ground pools are modern, tropical, and desert.
+Landscaping plays a prominent role in pool project pricing, and it can cost $3,000 to $5,000 on average, or around $4 to $12 per square foot to add shrubs, plants, and trees.
+Landscaping rocks cost about $700.
+Three common styles of landscaping design for inground pools are modern, tropical, and desert.

-A retaining wall costs around $1,200 to $13,000 and creates a level yard, but you might need to search for “pool contractors near me” for accurate pricing when dealing with a sloping yard.
-Semi-inground pools will cost $8,000 to $10,000 more than an in-ground unit for a 12-foot-by-24-foot model.
-This type of pool can be built directly into slopes, and an infinity edge can be installed at an additional $15,000 to $20,000.
-Resloping the lawn costs between $1,000 to $3,000; this excavated dirt can be used to level the yard, and this can save $1,000 or more on removal fees.
+A retaining wall costs around $5,000 and creates a level yard, but it might be necessary for a homeowner to search for “pool contractors near me” for accurate pricing when dealing with a sloping yard.
+Resloping the lawn costs between $1,850; this excavated dirt can be used to level the yard, and this can save $1,000 or more on removal fees.
+If any grass was removed or destroyed during the pool installation, resodding will cost about $0.90 to $1.80 per square foot.

 How long it takes to install a pool varies based on pool size, how many people are doing the installation, and the weather.
 Fiberglass pools are easy to install and can be installed year-round, but vinyl and concrete pools need optimal weather conditions.
 Vinyl cannot be installed on a day that is too hot or too cold because the material can expand, contract, or crack.
 Concrete takes at least 28 days to cure, and concrete can’t be poured when it’s freezing out because it could crack.